COMPLETE! Daily Road Patrol Volunteers for Citizen Science Program

 Kids are welcome (recommend 8 years and older) to help clean-up the roadside and marshes and even help dig the trenches or move the barriers around.
 We have a task for everyone!
 We will have groups assigned to the different sections of the causeway with a section leader to help assist everyone with the tasks at hand.

-Additional Information: -Wear bright clothing, long sleeves, long pants, old shoes and gloves.-Wear a mask at all times. -Bring bug spray! -We need tools such as: shovels, trench shovels, wire cutters, rakes, cordless drills with Philips drill bit, mallet/hammer.
-Make sure you put your name and phone number on all tools you bring! -We meet at the maintenance yard right before the toll bridge on the Margate Causeway. -We usually wrap up in 4-5 hours.-We will have drinks and light snacks to help fuel your work!
+Additional Information: -Wear bright clothing, long sleeves, long pants, old shoes and gloves. -Bring bug spray! -We need tools such as: shovels, trench shovels, wire cutters, rakes, cordless drills with Philips drill bit, mallet/hammer.
+Make sure you put your name and phone number on all tools you bring! -We meet at the maintenance yard right before the toll bridge on the Margate Causeway. -We usually wrap up in 4-5 hours. -We will have drinks and light snacks to help fuel your work!